dd-harp/MASH/docs/project/parameter_passing.md

 I'd like the following to be true:

 * The C++ code can compile on its own.
-* Parameters could come from a file or from R.
+* Parameters could come from a file or from R. When you see each possible implementation below, ask how difficult it would be to read a file and set the values or read R and set values.
 * It's possible to update parameter values in the middle of a simulation.